Target Heart Rate Calculator

 The calculator will readily calculate the target or maximum heart rates by considering the Karvonen and Zoladz methods as standards.
 Also, you can obtain a detailed heart training chart through this calculator.

-Additionally, the calculator also helps you to calculate the maximum cardio rates and provides you with the training chart that depends on the Karvonen and Zoladz methods.
+Additionally, the Target Heart Rate Calculator also calculates maximum heart rate zones and provides structured training charts based on the Karvonen and Zoladz methods.

 Formulas To Calculate THR: